 - One-on-one counseling sessions, which create a safe environment for talking through triggers and responses

-They’ll help you think through how to help someone with drug addiction and depression seek help.
-Also, they offer you ways of beginning the conversation that won’t lead to conflict.
+We’ll help you think through how to help someone with drug addiction and depression seek help.
+Also, we’ll offer you ways of beginning the conversation that won’t lead to conflict.
 Similarly, they can guide you toward having a non-confrontational discussion on a sensitive topic.
-Call Pearl of the Sea Retreat today at 8557632545 to learn more.
+Call Pearl of the Sea Retreat today at 866-962-1907 to learn more.